-- In a Dutch oven, heat 2 tbsp vegetable oil over medium-high heat, sear flank on both sides until evenly browned.
+In a Dutch oven, heat 2 tablespoons vegetable oil over medium-high heat and sear flank on both sides until evenly browned.
 Remove and set aside.

-- In the same Dutch oven, sauté the onions and peppers until golden brown.
-Add garlic and cook until fragrant.
+In the same Dutch oven, sauté the onions and peppers until golden brown, about 10 minutes.
+Add garlic and cook until fragrant, another 2-3 minutes.

-- Add wine to deglaze the pan and cook until the liquid is reduced by half.
+Add wine to deglaze the pan and simmer until the liquid is reduced by half.
 Add paprika, oregano, cumin, and Black Urfa chili.
 Season with salt and black pepper to taste.

 Gently crush tomatoes in the can, add to Dutch oven, and stir to incorporate.

 Bring to a boil, add steak back to the Dutch oven and reduce to a simmer.
 Cook for 2.5-3 hours until the steak shreds easily with a fork.